-PaintCare has developed several signs for drop-off sites to help them let the public know about the program, screen program products, and address concerns they have about illegal dumping.
-Drop-off sites may order the following signs: Program Products Sign (English/Spanish), Program Partner Sign, Combination (program partner with simplified products list), No Dumping, and Please Wait for Assistance.
+PaintCare developed several signs for drop-off sites to help them educate the public about the program, screen program products, and address any concerns about illegal dumping.
+Drop-off sites may order the following signs: Program Products (English/Spanish), Program Partner, Combination (program partner with simplified products list), No Dumping, and Please Wait for Assistance.
 Larger versions of these signs have been included in previous annual reports.
 These signs can now be found online at www.paintcare.org/signs.